 Other sources claim that moistened Baking Soda is also useful to remove this thin layer of rubber.
 I would not recommend using either of these techniques with any serious photography equipment as it is quite likely to enter into the camera or lens and damage it permanently.

-It may be safer to remove sticky residue of rubber instead.
+It may be safer to physically remove sticky residue of rubber instead.
 In the case of my GoPro Hero, I scraped off the layer with the smooth edge of a knife.
-However, the resulting finish left much to be desired.
-You could do that if your camera has a thin coating of plastic or rubber that has reverted, and become sticky.
+This will take some time, and skill to avoid scratching the device surface.
+This method is effective if your device has a thin coating of plastic or rubber that has reverted, and become sticky, but not for rubber grips, and thick rubber surfaces.

 In Conclusion